tobna/ForAug/README.md

 ![ForAug](images/foraug.png)

-This is the public code repository for the paper [_ForAug: Recombining Foregrounds and Backgrounds to Improve Vision Transformer Training with Bias Mitigation_](https://www.arxiv.org/abs/2503.09399).
+This is the public code repository for the paper [*ForAug*: Mitigating Biases and Improving Vision Transformer Training by Recombining Foregrounds and Backgrounds](https://www.arxiv.org/abs/2503.09399).

 ### Updates
+- [13.11.2025] We have update the [ForAug arxiv preprint](https://arxiv.org/abs/2503.09399) with new experiments and models 🗞️
 - [07.10.2025] We release the code for the [Segmentation Phase](#creating-fornet-from-scratch) 🖼️🔍
 - [01.04.2025] We have created a [Project Page](https://tobias.nauen-it.de/publication/foraug/) for ForAug [🔗](https://tobias.nauen-it.de/publication/foraug/)
-- [24.03.2025] We have [integrated ForNet into Huggingface Datasets](#with--huggingface-datasets) for easy and convenient use 🤗 💫
+- [24.03.2025] We have [integrated ForNet into Huggingface Datasets](#with--huggingface-datasets) for easy and convenient use [beta] 🤗 💫
 - [19.03.2025] We release the code to download and use ForNet in this repo 💻
 - [19.03.2025] We release the patch files of [ForNet on Huggingface](https://huggingface.co/datasets/TNauen/ForNet) 🤗
 - [12.03.2025] We release the preprint of [ForAug on arXiv](https://www.arxiv.org/abs/2503.09399) 🗒️